TheDarKnight13/TA_scheduler/README.md

 The recommended setup steps are as follows:
 1. Install  [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html) and create an environment.
 2. Install the Google [OR-tools library](https://pypi.org/project/ortools/)
-3. Enusre that the file structure is as follows: \
+3. Ensure that the file structure is as follows: \
     ├── Folder \
   &emsp;   ├── Scheduler.py               # The python script \
   &emsp;   ├── Availability.csv           # Any TA availability csv file that you want to bulid a schedule for \